hellraiserinchief/my-linux-installations/README.md

 # my-linux-installations

-This Readme contains a summary of the steps I use to setup my 'bench' PC fro my maker projects.
+This README contains a summary of the steps I use to setup my 'bench' PC for my maker projects.
 I use a salvaged laptop without a screen as my 'bench' PC:

 ## How to mirror monitors debian
   When I boot into a new installation, the default monitor in the internal monitor that I have removed (LVDS-1).
 I use these commands to mirror that monitor onto my external monitor: